 • Make employee attendance at company-sponsored events voluntary.

-SAFE and fun Holiday Party
+Suggestions for EMPLOYEES attending a SAFE and fun Holiday Party

 • Not attending could hurt your reputation at the office and you’ll miss out on a co-worker or two misbehaving.
 Try to attend for at least 30 minutes.